History and Sustainability

 A hotel for Punta Arenas

-The first important event
+Our first grand event

 Officially inaugurated